-Join discussion4d ago · 5 min read · I previously wrote three posts on edge AI, covering cost, power dynamics, and legal boundaries.
-All of them addressed "why edge AI is worth doing."
-This post takes the next step: what should this device actually look like?
-Large Models Don't Run Well...
+Join discussionApr 14 · 5 min read · I previously wrote three posts about edge AI, discussing cost, power dynamics, and legal boundaries.
+All explained "why edge AI is worth doing."
+This post takes the next step—what should this device actually look like.
+Large Models Don't Run Well on ...

 Join discussion